The information has been obtained from printed

 window or VAMUS ticket machine before getting on the bus.

-VAMUS, the regional bus company, is installing ticket machines
+VAMUS, the regional bus company, has installed ticket machines at

-at bus stations.
-These will make it easier to purchase tickets and
+bus stations.
+These make it easier to purchase tickets and

 recharge pre paid passes.They have instructions in English and